 The Mo Ibrahim Foundation advocates for more and better data on Africa, which would improve the IIAG.
 What is the Foundation doing to ensure this becomes a reality?

-Apart from general advocacy, the Foundation is funding three organisations to support large-scale African data collection initiatives: Afrobarometer (Afrobarometer Surveys), Global Integrity (Africa Integrity Indicators) and V-Dem Institute (Varieties of Democracy Project).
-By supporting these data collection initiatives, the Mo Ibrahim Foundation aims to complement existing data sets on Africa and enable a more accurate assessment of governance progress on the continent.
+Apart from general advocacy, the Foundation is funding four organisations to support large-scale African data collection initiatives: Afrobarometer (Afrobarometer Surveys), Global Integrity (Africa Integrity Indicators), V-Dem Institute (Varieties of Democracy Project) the World Justice Project (WJP Rule of Law Index).
+By supporting these data collection initiatives, the Mo Ibrahim Foundation aims to complement existing datasets on Africa and enable a more accurate assessment of governance progress on the continent.
 Ensuring that the IIAG reflects the reality on the ground is vital to the Foundation.